Working For Us

 part of the organisation’s induction process, which is ongoing.
 Before I started working here I hadn’t been in formal employment for some time as I was a full-time carer for my Dad.
 After my Dad’s death I looked for an occupation in which I could offer my caring skills.
 This a perfect place for me to work as I am in firm concordance with Charism of the Frances Taylor Foundation.

-Tadeusz Palosz, Care and Support Worker: St. Mary's Home
+NANA KONANADU AMPOFO, Care and Support Worker: St. Mary's Home

 Karin Skrinning, Team Leader: St. Anne's Extra Care Suported Living